GEOG 1300. People, Place and the Envrnmt. 3 Hours. [TCCN: GEOG 1302]

 Sustainable development is both a fundamental concept used to understand the modern world and a tool to address global issues.
-In this course, students examine this concept using the framework of geography and a global perspective.
-The course focuses on the intersections of environment and society, including environmental, economic, and social barriers to development, environmental and social impacts of development, and the role of environmental sustainability in achieving global development goals.
+Students examine this concept using the framework of geography and a global perspective.
+Students focus on the intersections of environment and society, including environmental, economic, and social barriers to development, environmental and social impacts of development, and the role of environmental sustainability in achieving global development goals.

 Prerequisite: GEOG 1321 or GEOG 2355 or GEOG 2356.

-A survey of the changing geography of the United States including initial exploration, European perception of North America, geographical expansion of the United States to the Pacific, and geographical factors underlying the urbanization and industrialization of the nation.
+Students survey the changing geography of the United States including initial exploration, European perception of North America, geographical expansion of the United States to the Pacific, and geographical factors underlying the urbanization and industrialization of the nation.

-This course provides a general overview of the land and people of the United States and Canada.
-Topics covered include the physical environment (weather patterns, landforms and water resources), cultural differences, and the various ways people live and make their living.
+Students are provided a general overview of the land and people of the United States and Canada.
+Topics covered may include the physical environment (weather patterns, landforms and water resources), cultural differences, and the various ways people live and make their living.
 Attention is focused upon the relationships which exist between location, the physical environment and human activity.
 This course is available on-line and via traditional classroom delivery.

 GEOG 3362.
 Map Use & Map Interpretation.
 3 Hours.

-This course teaches students how to use and interpret topographic maps and helps them to develop an appreciation of their use as tools by geographers.
-It familiarizes students with map projections and their limitations, various coordinate systems, map measurements, GPS, and the basics of air photo interpretation.
+Students learn how to use and interpret topographic maps and helps them to develop an appreciation of their use as tools by geographers.
+Students are familiarized to map projections and their limitations, various coordinate systems, map measurements, GPS, and the basics of air photo interpretation.

 GEOG 3363.
 Computer Cartography.
 3 Hours.

-Fundamentals of thematic mapping, including appropriate usage, projections, base-map compilation, data measurement and analysis, map design and construction, color principles, and other cartographic concepts will be emphasized.
+Fundamentals of thematic mapping, including appropriate usage, projections, base-map compilation, data measurement and analysis, map design and construction, color principles, and other cartographic concepts are emphasized.

 Prerequisite: GEOG 2464.